-This century old town in the northern part of Italy is 10 minutes from Bassano del Grappa and about a half hour’s drive from Vicenza.
-The piazza is famous for its ‘human chess board’ where reservations for spectators are actually preferred because it is so highly sought after.
+This century-old town in northern Italy is 10 minutes from Bassano del Grappa and about a half-hour’s drive from Vicenza.
+The piazza is famous for its ‘human chess board’, where reservations for spectators are actually preferred because it is so highly sought after.

 This piazza is the premier square in Siena and one of Europe’s greatest medieval squares.
-The original city of Siena was built around three hills, the piazza is where the three hills are connected.
-The Palio di Siena, a horse race that is held twice each year, is held around the edges of the piazza.
+The original city of Siena was built around three hills.
+The piazza is where the three hills are connected.
+The Palio di Siena, a horse race held twice yearly, is held around the edges of the piazza.

-You can still sense the Renaissance here both in tangible and intangible forms.
+You can still sense the Renaissance in tangible and intangible forms here.
 To walk through the public square in Ascoli Piceno, you can sense its historical importance and beautiful architectural design.

-You can find this piazza at the foot of several Roman streets including Via Vittorio Veneto, Via Sistina, and Via Barberini.
-For tourists it is often the third stop in the ‘tourist triangle’ composed of the Trevi Fountain to the southwest and Spanish Steps to the northwest.
+This piazza is at the foot of several Roman streets, including Via Vittorio Veneto, Via Sistina, and Via Barberini.
+For tourists, it is often the third stop in the ‘tourist triangle’ composed of the Trevi Fountain (arguably the most famous fountain in Italy) to the southwest and the Spanish Steps to the northwest.

 Truly one of the most famous Italian piazzas, Piazza San Marco is a tourist destination that you can visit year-round and bask in its unparalleled beauty.

-The many tourists looking around, the laid-back locals enjoying the weather, the scores of pigeons, the many stalls, the patterned floor, there is always something to do here.
+With the many tourists looking around, the laid-back locals enjoying the weather, the scores of pigeons, the many stalls, and the patterned floor, there is always something to do here.